plancksecurity/foundation-planckCoreV3/test/README.md

   ```

   5. In the lib directory of your current directory are located the
-  library files you'll use.
-Copy or symlink them to the library location
+  library files you'll use (`lib/*.a`).
+Copy or symlink them to the library
-  of your choice (make sure this is a directory that can be seen during
+  location  of your choice (make sure this is a directory that can be seen
-  the test build process - i.e. one that's in one of the library paths
+  during the test build process - i.e. one that's in one of the library paths
   used in building.
 Mine are located in `$HOME/lib`.

-  6. See `Makefile` and `local.conf` under "Building the test suite" -
+  6. See `Makefile` and `local.conf` under "Building the test suite" below -
-  In this scenario, I set GTEST_SRC_DIR googletest/googletest under the
-  directory I checked out googletest in (i.e. the absolute path of where
+  In this scenario, I set `GTEST_SRC_DIR` as `<clone_path>/googletest/googletest` (i.e. the absolute path of where the `src` and `include` directories were
-  the `src` and `include` directories were above - for me,
+  above - for me, `/Users/krista/googletest/googletest`).
-  `/Users/krista/googletest/googletest`).

 ### Installing `gtest-parallel`